 The ethos of the 21st-century icon Kanye West is controversial, complicated, and captivating.
 Since his fifth studio album, My Beautiful Dark Twisted Fantasy, no Kanye West musical work better exemplifies his persona than Donda.
-It presents Kanye at his most personal in a highly arduous point in his life.
+It presents Kanye at his most personal during a highly arduous point in his life.
 He lost his presidential race, he has gone through a rocky point in his relationship with Kim Kardashian that has left them on the brink of divorce, he still struggles with bipolar disorder, and he still mourns the death of his mother that was the light of his life, Donda West.
 He examines this with a new, innovative sound in his tenth solo studio album, Donda.

 A recent bright spot in Kanye West’s life is his headfirst dive into a faithful life.
 In songs such as “Pure Souls,” “New Again,” and “24,” Mr. West celebrates his faith in an uplifting fashion, inspiring listeners to be a better person and move forward from a rough past.
 In “24,” the Sunday Service Choir’s repeating of the phrases “we gonna be okay” and “God’s not finished” emphasize West’s goal of inspiring people to overcome their hardships through faith.
 Kanye West contrasts these uplifting tracks with slower, more somber tracks such as “Jail,” “Jonah,” and “Moon.”
 “Jonah” features two other artists besides Kanye West, with Vory delivering a refrain and verse and Lil Durk delivering a verse.
-The refrain from Vory repeats the line of “Like who’s here when I need a shoulder to lean on?
+The refrain from Vory repeats the line, “Like who’s here when I need a shoulder to lean on?
 I hope you’re here when I need the demons to be gone And it’s not fair that I had to fight ’em all on my own” and exemplifies Kanye West’s feeling of loneliness throughout his life and looming divorce from Kim Kardashian.
-I believe Kanye West is a stronger musician when he writes about his constant need to “Keep moving forward,” as a refrain in his song with Kid Cudi, Reborn.
+Kanye West is a stronger musician when he writes about his constant need to “Keep moving forward,” as a refrain in his song with Kid Cudi, “Reborn.”

 While Donda is not Kanye West’s best work, it provides a new, personal, uplifting, inspirational, somber, and deep look into one of the most controversial artists in pop music.
-While popular music review platform Pitchfork Media dismisses, Donda says, “Kanye West’s 10th album arrives barely finished and with much baggage.
+While popular music review platform Pitchfork Media dismisses Donda and says, “Kanye West’s 10th album arrives barely finished and with much baggage.
 Its 27 tracks include euphoric highs that lack connective tissue, a data dump of songs searching for a higher calling,” I say that Donda is a beautiful continuation of the career of Kanye West and gives me hope that he will get through his challenges and come out a better artist and person.
 I give Donda 4.5/5 stars.

 Kanye West at his second listening party